Updated June 16, 2021

 - Currents are generally mild but variable based on location and conditions.

 - Visibility is usually quite good at 20-40 meters (680-130 feet).
 During the rainy season, it may dip out of that range.

 There is diving suitable for all levels around St. Barts.
-Several dive shops are in operation that offer a range of PADI coursework, equipment rental, guiding and boat cruises.
+Several dive shops are in operation offering a range of PADI coursework, equipment rental, guiding, and boat cruises.
 Pricing tends to be high making liveaboards a bargain.
 Unfortunately, there is no liveaboard specifically sailing to St. Barts.